Top 5 Tips for Chasing Rainbows

 Are there other individuals or factors that control the outcome besides you?
 How much control do they have?

 3. Choose your NUMBER ONE Rainbow - As you are well aware, time can slip away from us and unpredicted events WILL happen throughout the year that will affect your overall productivity.
 For these reasons, it's best to have ONE idea that will take precedent over the others.
 If push comes to shove, this is THE idea you will continue to make some time for throughout the year.

 4. Make time for Chasing - Assuming you work at least a 40 hour week, allocate about 10% of you time (4 hours) to work on your "big idea(s)".
 Of course if you were to do this in one hour increments, it wouldn't be very productive, so try to allocate half a day or one evening a week.
 Make it a FIRM appointment and if you have to cancel it for any reason, reschedule it for a different time that week.
 Otherwise, all you end up with at the end of the year is the same big IDEA and no end RESULT.

 5. Know When It's Time to Stop Chasing - someone once told me that entrepreneurs can be like drug addicts.
 We get so DEEP into what we are doing and feel that we have invested so MUCH that we can't abandon it.

 Remember rainbows can evaporate, and big ideas can be long shots.
 It's best to determine in advance what has to happen by when for you to continue pursuing this particular rainbow.
 When you get to that point, review the situation carefully and if you decide to still move forward set a new date and new objectives that have to be met by that date.

-Have a question for Cidnee?
-Ask or leave a comment below!
+Have a question for Cidnee or want to leave a comment?